NLnetLabs/krill/doc/development/04_es_krill.md

     /// doing additional allocations where we can. fn apply(&mut self, event: Self::Event);

     /// Applies all events.
-Assumes that the list ordered, starting with the
-    /// oldest event, applicable, self.version matches the oldest event, and
+Assumes that:
+    /// - the list is contiguous (nothing missing) and ordered from old to new
+    /// - the events are all applicable to this aggregate
-    /// contiguous, i.e. there are no missing events. fn apply_all(&mut self, events: Vec<Self::Event>) {
+    /// - the version of the aggregate matches that of the first (oldest) event fn apply_all(&mut self, events: Vec<Self::Event>) {
         for event in events {
             self.apply(event);